General Inferential Errors

 These words alone do not guarantee that the ground is dry.
-This is an error in reasoning for the same reason that affirming the consequent is fallacious: there may be other reasons for the ground to be wet.
+This statement indicates an error in reasoning for the same reason that affirming the consequent is fallacious: there may be other reasons for the ground to be wet.
 If the sprinkler system is on, the ground is wet even though it is not raining.

 Appealing to Ignorance

 This error also involves inferring too much from the known facts.
 Appealing to ignorance means that one concludes a statement must be false because it has not been proven true, or vice versa.